Hunts Creek Bridge Project FAQ's

 Will there be night works?

-Out of hours including weekend and nightwork is required in some cases to minimise disruptions to motorists, pedestrians and nearby sensitive receivers (residents, childcare, aged care facilities etc).
+Out of hours work including weekend and nightwork is required in some cases to minimise disruptions to motorists, pedestrians and nearby sensitive receivers (residents, childcare, aged care facilities etc).

 Where possible, the most noise-intensive works will be scheduled to take place before 11.30pm with noise mitigation measures in place throughout the work.